habibsheikh/Habibs-portfolio/Readme.md

 skills

 5. Finding Heavy Traffic Indicators on I-94 Interstate Highway -
 • In this project I have analysed the traffic conditions of USA's I-94 Interstate Highway.
-My findings were visualised in the form of relational Scatter plots and histograms.
+My findings were visualised in the form of relational Scatter plots, Bar plots/Histograms and Line graphs.